neural-computing/INM427-neural-computing-coursework/report/report.md

 To evaluate the performance of the trained models against the test set, confusion matrices were plotted.
 These provide a simple visual breakdown of the classifiers performance.
 Additionally metrics of precision and recall can be used to understand the classifiers accuracy with respect to particular class an well as it's sensitivity (true-positive rate).

-...
-MOVE DISCUSSION TO THIS SECTION ... .

 Such an approach also helps given there is a class imbalance, which accuracy considered alone could lead to a biased classifier.

-...
-Something about evaluating the two models as the test stage ...

 ### III.II Feed-Forward Neural Network (FNN)